 search(query, topK?)

-Searches the loaded index using hybrid scoring.
+Evaluates queries against loaded index batches using hybrid scoring.

 function search(query: string, topK?: number): SearchResult[]